 Our risk/ benefit assessment is a continuous process to prevent unnecessary risk.
 By adopting a risk/ benefit assessment, we acknowledge that some degree of risk taking is important to child development; staff must weigh up developmental benefits for taking part vs risk of injury.
-We may therefore put together a plan of ways to reduce that risk while not removing it all together, i.e. allowing children to climb trees to a certain height, rather than not at all.
+We may therefore put together a plan of ways to reduce that risk while not removing it altogether, i.e. allowing children to climb trees to a certain height, rather than not at all.

 The manager is responsible for making sure that risk assessments are completed, shared with all members of staff and are effectively monitored.
-Reviews are conducted regularly or when there is any change to equipment, resources, activity, premises, or when particular needs of a child or other visitor necessitate.
+Reviews are conducted regularly or when there is any change to equipment, resources, activity, premises, or when particular needs of a child or other visitor are necessitated.

-Staff must always be vigilant, constantly assessing risk throughout an activities as an on-going assessment.
+Staff must always be vigilant, constantly assessing risk throughout an activity as an on-going assessment.
 Staff must advise on any amendments to written risk assessments they feel necessary.
+See individual club risk assessments.